 Children choose their own work within guidelines set by the teacher.
 This framework offers a great deal of freedom, but each freedom has a corresponding responsibility.

 No. A healthy lunch should be sent with the child daily.
 We encourage parents to involve the child in the process of shopping, preparing, and packing a healthy meal void of sugary food.
 All containers should be easily opened and closed by the child.
-Puddletown provides a snack that is available throughout the morning work period.
+For primary children, Puddletown provides snacks that are available throughout the day.
+Elementary students bring their own snack packed with lunch, including an aftercare snack if needed.
 It is a good idea to check in with your child about lunch and ask if they are getting too much or not enough food.

 Most educators and psychologists today agree that the single most important period in the development of a person’s intelligence is between birth and age five.
 A child’s mind is extremely absorbent and curiosity is at a peak during these early years.
 When properly nourished and stimulated, the child’s mind forms patterns for learning that serve them well throughout life.

-Children come into the school, greet the guides, wash their hands, hang up their coats, and begin their day.
-They move about the classroom from activity to activity, using a small rug for work on the floor or sitting at a table.
+Primary children (ages 3 to 6) come into the school, greet the guides, wash hands, hang up coats, and begin their day.
+Children move about the classroom from activity to activity, using a small rug for work on the floor or sitting at a table.
 They may be talking or working with a friend, choosing to work alone, or sitting back to observe if they wish.
-During the course of the day each child chooses materials of interest, receives lessons from the guide on a new material, shares snack with a friend, etc. Throughout the morning the children may gather to hear a story read aloud, share news, sing songs, recite poems, or work on group projects.
+During the course of the day each child chooses materials of interest, may receive lessons from the guide on a new material, share snack with a friend, etc. Throughout the morning the children may gather to hear a story read aloud, share news, sing songs, recite poems, or work on group projects.
 Part of each day is spent outside.
 At the end of the morning the children help set up lunch and everyone in the classroom eats together.

 Guides encourage, redirect, and supervise as the child learns through their own personal motivation.
 They plan the environment in the interests of the children, and help children progress from one activity to the next.
-The guides track each child’s development to create individual lesson plans.
+The guides track each child’s development to create a lesson plan that meet each child’s needs.
+We use the word “guide” in Montessori since the children teach each other and themselves and the adult is there to guide them towards their best selves.